s0d3s/PyAudioWPatch/README.md

 ## For whom?

-If you want to record sound from your speakers in python, then this is the fork for you.
+If you want to record sound from speakers in python, then this fork is for you.

 > PyAudioW(*indows|ASAPI*)Patch come only with WMME, DirectX and WASAPI support
 > if you need more -> create an issue